-Standards for Pogistared Subject to Clause 6.6 to be compliant with Standard 6 SIT has the Standards for Registered Subject to Clause 6.6, to be compliant with Standard 6 SIT has the Training Organisations following procedures in place: 2015 SIT has a complaints policy to manage and respond to allegations involving the conduct of: a) SIT, its trainers, assessors or other staff; b) a third-party providing services on SIT's behalf, its trainers, assessors or other staff; or c) a student of SIT.
+Standards for Registered Subject to Clause 6.6, to be compliant with Standard 6 SIT has the Training Organisations following procedures in place: 2015 1.
+SIT has a complaints policy to manage and respond to allegations involving the conduct of: a) SIT, its trainers, assessors or other staff; b) a third-party providing services on SIT's behalf, its trainers, assessors or other staff; or c) a student of SIT.
 2. SIT has an appeals policy to manage requests for a review of decisions, including assessment decisions, made by SIT or a third-party providing services on the SIT's behalf.
 3. SIT's complaints policy and appeals policy ensure: a) the principles of natural justice and procedural fairness are adopted at every stage of the complaint and appeal process; b) are publicly available; c) set out the procedure for making a complaint or requesting an appeal; d) complaints and requests for an appeal are acknowledged in writing and finalised as soon as practicable; and e) provide for review by an appropriate party independent of SIT and the complainant or appellant, at the request of the individual making the complaint or appeal, if the processes fail to resolve the complaint or appeal.
-4. Where SIT considers more than 60 calendar days are required to process and finalise the complaint or appeal, SIT: a) informs the complaint or appeal, 311. reasons why more than 60 calendar days are required; and b) Regularly updates the complainant or appellant on the progress of the matter.
+4. Where SIT considers more than 60 calendar days are required to process and finalise the complaint or appeal, SIT: a) informs the complainant or appellant in writing, including reasons why more than 60 calendar days are required; and b) Regularly updates the complainant or appellant on the progress of the matter.